Atlanta Pressure Ulcer Lawyers

 In hospital or nursing home care, the number one reason a patient develops pressure ulcers is because of neglect.
 This is completely unacceptable.
 Not only is neglect abuse, but it violates the facility’s duty of care.

 If you have a loved one who developed serious pressure ulcers in a medical or long-term care facility, you have the right to demand compensation.
-To find out more about your legal options, contact the experienced medical and nursing home malpractice attorneys at Atlanta’s Grant Law Office.
-Call (866) 249-5513 or (404) 995-3955 for a free consultation.
+To find out more about your legal options, contact the experienced Atlanta nursing home neglect attorneys at Grant Law Office.
+Call (404) 995-3955 for a free consultation.